GilbertVS/City/README.md

 # City
-I Create game fof shotter on 3D.
+I Create game of trainnig on 3D.